Serverr1/social-media-dapp-tutorial/README.md

     }
 ```

 The next function is the `sendTip()`.
-This function will be used to send a tip in cUSD to a specific user from a list of posts. we first added checks to make sure the transfer of funds is possible using the `IERC20Token` contract.
-It then uses the `transferFrom` function, which allows a third party to transfer funds on behalf of the ***from*** address, to send the tip to the specified user.
+This function will be used to send a tip in cUSD to a specific user from a list of posts. we first added checks to make sure that the `_index` provided is valid and that the transfer of funds is successful.
+The transfer of cUSD tokens occurs through the `transferFrom` function, which allows a third party to transfer funds on behalf of the ***from*** address, to send the tip to the specified user.
 It takes three parameters, the `sender`, the `user` to receive the tip, and the amount of the tip.
 If the transfer is successful, the code returns a success message, otherwise, it will return an error.

 ```solidity
     function getPostsLength() public view returns(uint){